 Lack of simple step-by-step instruction

-The most clean eating books I have read so far have one thing in common: They lack a simple step by step set of instructions on how to develop clean eating habits.
-However, many people want a clean eating diet plan they can follow to slowly phase out certain unhealthy foods and add new healthier foods.
+The most books on this topic I have read so far have one thing in common: They lack a simple step by step set of instructions on how to develop good habits.
+However, many people want a diet plan they can follow to slowly phase out certain unhealthy foods and add new foods with a high nutritional value.

-The lack of simple step-by-step instructions was the reason I started LeanJumpStart in 2013 and developed the 52 week clean eating challenge.
-It is so easy to get obsessed with clean eating as a life goal and getting caught up in rigid rules.
+The lack of simple step-by-step instructions was the reason I started LeanJumpStart in 2013.
+I developed a 52-week clean eating challenge first for my family and me.
+It is so easy to get obsessed with health as a life goal and getting caught up in rigid rules.
 But that is not what you need.

 By developing smart behaviors, you will have more energy and time for the people and things in life that are most meaningful to you.
 Although you cannot “buy” discipline you can learn it.
 The easier the habits you are tackling, the higher is your success rate.